opendatamesh-initiative/odm-specification-dpdescriptor/GOVERNANCE.md

 * merging their patches or patches from others
 * triaging issues
 * moderating discussions

+ The current development process followed by Mantainers can be found in [DEVELOPMENT.md](./DEVELOPMENT.md).

 ### Adding a maintainer
 Everyone can ask to become a DPDS Manatiner by writing to [odm.info@quantyca.it](mailto:odm.info@quantyca.it)  This privilege is granted anyway by the TSC with some expectation of responsibility.
 Maintainers should be people who care about the DPDS project and want to help it grow and improve.
 A maintainer is not just someone who can make changes, but someone who has demonstrated their ability to collaborate with the DPDS community, get the most knowledgeable people to review spec and docs, champion RFCs, and follow through to fix issues (in spec or docs).